foreversd/forever/README.md

 ``` bash
 $ forever start /home/myuser/app/forever/development.json
 ```

+**Note:** Forever parses JSON configuration files using [shush](https://github.com/krakenjs/shush), allowing the use of in-line comments within such files.

 ### Using In Your Code
 The forever module exposes some useful methods to use in your code.
 Each method returns an instance of an EventEmitter which emits when complete.
 See the [forever cli commands][2] for sample usage.